 Federal Regulations for Atlantic HMS Tournaments

-HMS tournaments are required to register and report to NOAA Fisheries, and to follow these regulations during the event:
+HMS tournaments are required to register and report to NOAA Fisheries, and to follow these regulations:

 Vessels fishing in Atlantic HMS Tournaments must have one of the following HMS permits, available from the HMS Permits Shop.